barbarer/py4e-int/_sources/functions/funcWithSetsAndDict.rst

 .. fillintheblank:: funct_set_diff_fitb
     :practice: T

-    What character is used to indicate the difference between two sets in the code above?
+    What character is used to get the difference between two sets in the code above?

-    - :\-: Use a dash to indicate the difference between two sets.
+    - :\-: Use a dash to get the difference between two sets.
       :.*: Which gives the same output as the difference method?

 .. activecode:: func_set_super_exor_ac